 Orna Ross is a novelist, poet and creative facilitator to other independent authors and “creativepreneurs” (those who are developing creative business around a personal passion or mission).

-As well as running her own author-publishing company, she is Founder-Director of the global professional association for self-publishing writers, the Alliance of Independent Authors, and offers empowerment and motivation to creativeprenreurs through The Creativist Club.
+As well as running her own author-publishing company, she is Founder-Director of the global professional association for self-publishing writers, the Alliance of Independent Authors, and offers empowerment and motivation to creativeprenreurs online, through The Creativist Club.

 About Orna Ross (Long):